-DEHP and DnBP can both damage the male and female reproductive systems (Chan & Meek 1994, ATSDR 1997).
-Both can damage sperm production (ATSDR 1997, Wine et al. 1997), impair reproductive success (Chan & Meek 1994, Ema et al. 1995, ATSDR 1997, Wine et al. 1997) and cause teratogenicity (malformation of the offspring) (Chan & Meek 1994, Ema et al. 1993; Ema et al. 1995, ATSDR 1997).

-The liver and kidneys can be affected by DnBP (Chan & Meek 1994; ATSDR 1997) and DEHP (ATSDR 1997).
+DEHP can damage the male and female reproductive systems (Chan & Meek 1994, ATSDR 1997) and sperm production (ATSDR 1997, Wine et al. 1997), impair reproductive success (Chan & Meek 1994, Ema et al. 1995, ATSDR 1997, Wine et al. 1997) and cause teratogenicity (malformation of the offspring) (Chan & Meek 1994, Ema et al. 1993; Ema et al. 1995, ATSDR 1997).
+The liver and kidneys can also be affected by DEHP (ATSDR 1997).

-A group of phthalate esters including DnBP and DEHP has been found to have both acute (Adams et al. 1995) and chronic (Rhodes et al. 1995) toxicity to the representatives of freshwater and marine species, although toxicity may have been limited to some degree by the poor water solubility of these compounds.
-There was a general trend for the lower-molecular- weight phthalate esters (C-1 to C-4 alkyl chain lengths) to become more toxic with decreasing water solubility for all species tested.
+A group of phthalate esters including DEHP has been found to have both acute (Adams et al. 1995) and chronic (Rhodes et al. 1995) toxicity to the representatives of freshwater and marine species, although toxicity may have been limited to some degree by the poor water solubility of these compounds.
+There was a general trend for the lower-molecular-weight phthalate esters (C-1 to C-4 alkyl chain lengths) to become more toxic with decreasing water solubility for all species tested.

-Because of their recognised hazardous properties, these two phthalates (DBP and DEHP) are included on the OSPAR List of Chemicals for Priority Action (Annex 2 to the OSPAR Strategy with Regard to Hazardous Substances, OSPAR 1998).
+Because of its recognised hazardous properties, DEHP is included on the OSPAR List of Chemicals for Priority Action (Annex 2 to the OSPAR Strategy with Regard to Hazardous Substances, OSPAR 1998).